afsilmis/hr-attrition-analytics/README.md

 # Predicting Employee Attrition to Improve Retention

 This repository contains the code and resources for a data-driven project aimed at predicting employee attrition.
 The primary goal is to develop a machine learning model that can proactively identify employees at risk of leaving, enabling targeted intervention strategies to improve retention.
-This project was completed by Az-Zukhrufu Fi Silmi Suwondo for Rakamin Academy.

 ## Problem Statement